Going Off Grid! How to Assess Land for a Sustainable Homestead

 It is rare that buyers will come across a lot that already meets their needs in every way from the get-go.
 Even if the land has virtually no limits on development or use, landowners still need to tailor the layout and function to fit the way they want to use it.
 This process of discovery and customization is part of the enjoyment of living off the grid.
 With the right investment in the first place, buyers can find realistic ways to realize their dreams.

-Experts often prefer loam for building, because it contains a combination of soils that are less likely to expand or erode.
+Experts often prefer loam for building/new construction, because it contains a combination of soils that are less likely to expand or erode.
 If people discover that the soil is sitting on a solid and fairly level bedrock, they may have the best arrangement.

 Although people will usually have a number of options for growing crops on almost any kind of soil, the type will alter how they approach the growing season.
 Some soils, like clay, are hard to till, take a long time to change temperature in the spring, and do not drain very effectively.
 Because of its high moisture content and heavy texture, clay is often better for summer crops than spring vegetables and fruits.